 Additionally, Board Regulations establishes the following rules related to directors appointment: Any appointment or re-election proposal submitted by the Board of Directors to the General Meeting for approval and any appointments made by the Board by its legally stipulated powers of co-option shall be preceded by the corresponding proposal by the Appointments and Remuneration Committee, in the case of Independent Directors and by the Board for the rest of the cases.
 The proposal shall be accompanied with an explanatory report issued by the Board of Directors, assessing the competence, experience and merits of the proposed candidate, to be attached to the General Meeting or Board of Directors' Meeting minutes.
-The proposal for the appointment or reelection of any non-independent director shall also be preceded by a report from Appointments and Remunerations Committee.
+The proposal for the appointment or re-election of any non-independent director shall also be preceded by a report from Appointments and Remunerations Committee.
 The abovementioned shall also apply to natural persons appointed representatives of an artificial person acting as director.
-The natural persons proposed to be a representative shall be subject to the report from the Appointments and Remuneration Committee.
-Should the Board of Directors shall coordinate with the Company's senior management the creation of an induction programme for new Directors to acquaint them rapidly with the workings of the Company and its corporate governance scheme.
+The natural person proposed to be a representative shall be subject to the report from the Appointments and Remuneration Committee.
+Should the Board decide not to follow the proposals of the Appointments and Remuneration Committee, it shall submit and minute its reasons for such decision.
+The Board of Directors shall coordinate with the Company's senior management the creation of an induction programme for new Directors to acquaint them rapidly with the workings of the Company and its corporate governance scheme.
 Likewise, Directors should also be offered refresher programmes when circumstances so advise (Article15 of the Board Regulations).

 With regard to the appointment of Non-executive Directors, the Board of Directors shall ensure that the elected candidates are people of proven solvency, competence and experience, applying even stricter criteria for the positions of Independent Directors.
 Independent directors will be considered to be those that are appointed on the basis of their personal and professional qualities and who can perform their duties without being conditioned by any relations with the Company or its group, its significant shareholders or its executives.
-Under no circumstances it will be deemed as Independent Directors those who: a) Have previously been Group company employees or Executive Directors, except after 3 or 5 years since their resignation, respectively. b) Are receiving any amount or benefit from the Company or its Group other than the remuneration as Director, except when such amount is not considered significant.
-Dividends or supplementary pension payments received by a Director for his/her former professional or labour relationship will not be taken into account for the purposes of the foregoing paragraph, insofar as such supplements are unconditional and, therefore, their accrual cannot be discretionally suspended, modified or revoked by the paying company. c) Are or have been partners of the external auditor over the last 3 years or the person responsible for the auditing report, whether such Period's audit corresponds to the Company or any other Group company. d) Are Executive Director. e) Maintain or executives of a company other than one in which an Executive Director or senior executive of the Company is also a Non-Executive Director. e) Maintain or shareholder, director or Senior Executive of an entity maintaining such relation, either at present or in the past.
+Under no circumstances it will be deemed as Independent Directors those who: a) Have previously been Group company employees or Executive Directors, except after 3 or 5 years since their resignation, respectively.

+b) Are receiving any amount or benefit from the Company or its Group other than the remuneration as Director, except when such amount is not considered significant.
+Dividends or supplementary pension payments received by a Director for his/her former professional or labour relationship will not be taken into account for the purposes of the foregoing paragraph, insofar as such supplements are unconditional and, therefore, their accrual cannot be discretionally suspended, modified or revoked by the paying company. c) Are or have been partners of the external auditor over the last 3 years or the person responsible for the auditing report, whether such Period's audit corresponds to the Company or any other Group company. d) Are Executive Directors or senior executives of a company other than one in which an Executive Director or senior executive of the Company is also a Non-Executive Director. e) Maintain or have maintained an important business relation with the Company or Group companies over the last year, whether on his/her behalf or as a significant shareholder, director or Senior Executive of an entity maintaining such relation, either at present or in the past.
 Business relations shall be those of supplier of goods or services, including financial ones, or of advisor or consultant.